Let me show you all the best things to do in Chicago in winter to stay warm, and really make the most of this wonderful city…

 What an experience!

 If you time your winter trip to Chicago right, you could be there for the Magnificent Mile Parade, and then for the annual Thanksgiving Parade a few days later.
-Wrap up warm!
+So many things to do in chicago in the winter – wrap up warm!

 READ MORE: Your Winter Holiday Packing List